• Skip to primary navigation

 Two bottles of blueberry and coconut smoothie with a text title overlay.

-A simple Blueberry and Coconut Smoothie that will have you thinking you are on a tropical beach somewhere.
+A simple Blueberry Coconut Smoothie that will have you thinking you are on a tropical beach somewhere - it just screams summer time!
 It's quick and easy to make and is perfect sunny morning breakfast.
-Thick and creamy, and bursting with flavour, it's easy to make vegan too.
+Thick and creamy from the coconut milk, and bursting with sweetness from the blueberries and maple syrup.
+It's easy to make vegan too.

 Two bottles containing a purple smoothie.
 Half a coconut and blueberries are next to the bottles.